hongzhonglu/vivarium/doc/getting_started.rst

         $ python -m vivarium.environment.control shutdown

-   In this example, one of the cells tries to divide, halting the simulation early.
+   In this example, one of the cells tries to divide, halting the simulation.
 We'll see later how to simulate division.

 #.
 Once the simulation completes, run the analysis script to plot the
    data: